brentvollebregt/nitratine.net/posts/python-auto-clicker/post.md

     listener.join()
 ```

 Now modify the on_press method.
-If they key pressed is the same as the start_stop_key, stop clicking if the running flag is set to true in the thread otherwise start it.
-If they key pressed is the exit key, call the exit method in the thread and stop the listener.
+If the key pressed is the same as the start_stop_key, stop clicking if the running flag is set to true in the thread otherwise start it.
+If the key pressed is the exit key, call the exit method in the thread and stop the listener.
 The new method will look like this:

 ```python
 def on_press(key):